EOSC-CZ/sablona-dokumentace/NMA-en/statutory-documents/collection-policy.md

+# Collection policy

+National Metadata Directory aggregates metadata records of scientific datasets from Czech research.
+It contains information on research data of all disciplines, from natural sciences and engineering as well as social sciences and humanities.

+Read more on general aim of metadata directory in [Repository Mission statement](./repository-mission.md).

 ## Overview of current data sources

 Current data sources: National Metadata Directory currrently harvests from three data sources, each comprising datasets from multiple institutions.